astianseb/sg-looking-glass/README.md

+This is a fork of https://github.com/nickpegg/lg whre I added CURL support

 # Looking Glass

 This is a simple, not-very-cleverly-named looking glass tool.
 Supports pinging and MTRing arbitrary addresses.
 Doesn't support BGP tables like a lot of looking glass tools do since I don't personally own a router that speaks it with the internet.